Detecting and Correcting Motion Artifacts in 4DCT Imaging to Aid Radiation Treatment Planning

 This work was presented at the 2022 National GEM Consortium Conference in Phoenix, AZ.
 It was awarded Best Technical Presentation in the Early-PhD Category.

-This work will also be presented at the 2022 Biomedical Engineering Society Conference in San Antonio, TX.
+This work was presented at the 2022 Biomedical Engineering Society Conference in San Antonio, TX.

 ____________________________________________________________________________________________________________________________________________________________